lenavoigt/mass-disk-processor/README.md

 > You should make sure that your plugin always returns the same result fields (returning None for each field where no value was retrieved).
 This ensures consistent column ordering across all disk image results.
 > This is achieved by defining the `expected_results` list in your plugin and using the base class’s result-handling methods (`create_result()`, `set_result()`, and `set_results()`) exclusively to initialize and populate result fields.

+## 4.2.
+Existing Utility Functions (i.e., Windows Registry Utils)

+Some utility functions that simplify access to Windows Registry keys and values are provided in `utils/windows_registry_utils.py`.

-# 5. Calling External Programs from Plugins
+## 4.3.
+Calling External Programs from Plugins

 It's also possible that a plugin invokes external tools and parses their output as part of the metric collection process.
 The `mdp_plugins/external_program_demo.py` plugin demonstrates how to run a simple external command using Python’s subprocess module.